How to Prevent Bullies at School, Church, and Special Events

 Students who experience bullying are at increased risk for depression, anxiety, sleep difficulties, lower academic achievement, and dropping out of school.

-According to our cyberbullying research, in which we studied parents of kids between the ages of 10 and 18, 21 percent of children have been cyberbullied.
+According to our cyberbullying research, in which we studied parents of kids between the ages of 10 and 18, 21% of children have been cyberbullied.

 Identifying Bully Behavior

-Intimidation, extortion, physical and verbal attacks are all forms of bullying.
-These acts are more common among male students bullying in schools.
+Intimidation, extortion, physical, and verbal attacks are all forms of bullying.
+These acts are more common among male bullies in schools.
 By contrast, female students show a higher likelihood of engaging in social bullying.
-Acts like excluding someone, starting rumors, manipulating and embarrassing their victims.
+Acts like starting rumors, excluding someone, manipulating and embarrassing their victims.

 Bullies fit no specific age group or demographic.
 They come from various cultural, religious and economic backgrounds.

 The common factors shared by most bullies are they…